Kong/docs.konghq.com/app/_includes/pages/0.0.1-beta/getting-started.md

 # Getting Started

-Kong is an **API Layer** that that exposes additional functionality through plugins.
+Kong is an **API Layer** that exposes additional functionality through plugins.
 Before getting started, ensure you have Kong [installed and running](/download) before proceeding.

 ## Configuration